Statistical policies of Judgment and Decision Making

 When you split a continuous variable at the median, or anywhere, you add error.
 For example, if the median is 50 and the numbers are uniformly distributed from 0 to 100, a median split will effectively add an error that ranges between 0 and 25 to every number, with an average of 12.5.
 This reduces power.
 See this article (html version) for references.

 But a split does not always lead to a higher p-value.
 By chance, a median split, or some other split, will occasionally lead to a lower p-value (as in the article just mentioned).
-It is thus possible to get a significant result with a median split that would not be significant with the "most powerful test".
-Choices in data analysis are inevitable, and this fact allows "data snooping", that is, trying out different sets of choices until one yields the desired result.
+It is thus possible to get a significant result with a median split that would not be significant with the most powerful test.
+Choices in data analysis are inevitable, and this fact allows "p-hacking", that is, trying out different sets of choices until one yields the desired result.
 Such a procedure, sometimes easy to rationalize in hindsight, subverts the test of significance.
 The requirement that researchers report what could be argued to be the single most powerful test limits the possible range of such snooping, and reduces readers' suspicion, justified or not.

 The same argument applies to other sorts of categorization.

 Outliers are a different matter.
 Sometimes you must do something with them.
 It depends on where you think they come from.
 Sometimes (as discussed in the next paragraph) they go away with an appropriate transformation of the data.
 Sometimes they result from obvious typos, which you can correct before you do any other analyses.
-Often it makes sense to trim them so that they equal the closest non-outlier value.
-Or, as a last resort, use a rank order test.
+Often it makes sense to trim them so that they equal the closest non-outlier value, winsorize them, or, as a last resort, use a rank order test.
 Sometimes they are just nonsense, and it is best to omit them.
 Whatever you do, say what you did.
 And if possible, say whether it matters or not.

 Transformations of data are reasonable and perhaps under-used.
 For example, a log transform is often appropriate for measures that are bounded at zero such as willingness to pay or reaction time.
 (For willingness to pay, it makes sense to add 1 so that the minimum after the transformation is zero rather than minus infinity.)
 Of course, many other transforms are sensible.
 Sometimes a sensible transformation can eliminate the need to remove or trim outliers.

 Many claims are of the form "Variable X has a greater effect on Y in condition C1 than in C2", or "Variable X affects Y in C1 but not in C2", or "X2 moderates the effect of X1 on Y." These involve interactions.
 Tests of interactions must be reported.
+Failure to report such tests is a common error.

 Third variables: mediation and statistical control